GeNeFRAG/DayZ-CHERNARUS-PvPe-Bunker-Trader-Boosted-Loot-Server-For-Console/chernarus_boosted_customevents_bunker_console/README.md

   * All sniper rifles include optical attachments
 * Magazine spawns are consistently half or fully loaded
 * Reduced small magazine variants for western weapons
-* M4A1 only spawns in bunkers
+* M4A1 only spawns in bunkers and Locked Container Event
 * M14, M79 and Aug only spawns at dynamic events (Heli crashes,etc)
 * PunchedCard spawns damaged contaminated zones, on grey NBC zombies and is also part of Treasure hunt loot
 * Additonal hidden items like yellow bandanas, etc
+* All weapons v1.27

 ## Dynamic Events